DownClim/DownClim/doc/index.md

 # DownClim

-`DownClim` is an open source project that will make your climate downscaling easily!
-It provides a bunch of tools to download and process climate data, and to downscale it.
+`DownClim` is an open source project that will help you to downscale your climate data easily !
+It provides a bunch of tools to download and process climate data, and to downscale it over your area of interest.

 ## Description

-The purpose of `DownClim` is to offer a tool for regional climate projections including the mechanistic 'dynamic' downscaling of the CORDEX initiative.
+The purpose of `DownClim` is to offer a tool to :

-`DownClim` is opposed to the direct statistical downscaling of global climate projections found in [WorldClim](https://www.worldclim.org/) and [CHELSA](https://chelsa-climate.org/).
-The approach is justified by an improvement in regional projections of [CORDEX](https://cordex.org/) compared to [CMIP](https://www.wcrp-cmip.org/), although it can increase uncertainty and sometimes be less reliable.
-The tool is an automated snakemake workflow easily reproducible and scalable associated to conda environments for enhance reproducibility and portability.
+- easily download reference climatic dataset over your area of interest
+- search and download both regional simulations of [CORDEX](https://cordex.org/) and global simulations from [CMIP](https://www.wcrp-cmip.org/).
+- perform a downscaling with correction method for future climatic scenatios, to obtain unbiased high-resolution climate projections usable for ecological modeling, impact assessment or decision-making.

 ```{toctree}
 :hidden: